tgherzog/sailbuddy-pages/index.md

 You may choose to show wind and/or satellite data in an  analog-style multi-function display above the data table.
-Go to Settings / Display and turn on "Use Analog Display."
-This option is enabled when you choose either of the "Wind Speed & Direction" or "Satellites" options above it.
-Sail Buddy will move the corresponding indicators to a visual display above or alongside the data table.
-Course and speed will also move to the analog display.

-If you choose to display analog wind data, the display will consist of instrument dials, one for apparent wind and the other for true wind.
+Go to Settings / Display and turn on either Wind or Satellites under "Use Gauges".
+The Wind option add two instrument dials, one for apparent wind and another for true wind.
+Satellite position is displayed on its own dial.
 Swipe left or right on the dial to switch between them.

 </div>